HPV vaccination in Japan: Catch-up program

+In November 2021, Japan's Ministry of Health, Labour and Welfare (MHLW) announced that proactive recommendations for the HPV vaccine would resume starting in April 2022.
+Meanwhile, Norihisa Tamura, who had served as Minister of Health, Labour and Welfare when the government suspended proactive recommendations for the HPV vaccine in 2013, stated at a parliamentary meeting in December 2021—held to discuss resuming active recommendation—that “I feel as though I bear a cross myself.”
+Media reports described this remark as reflecting his regret over the many years during which the recommendation could not be reinstated.

 In January 2022, the MHLW finalized the implementation of a publicly funded "catch-up vaccination" program for women born between fiscal years 1997 and 2005, who had missed the opportunity to receive the vaccine during the suspension period.
 The ministry also announced plans to reimburse individuals who had paid out-of-pocket for HPV vaccination during that time.
+Proactive recommendation resumed in April 2022.
+That year, 540,681 individuals received their first dose.
+In fiscal year 2024, total first-dose recipients rose to 1,513,862, including 429,652 routine and 1,084,210 catch-up recipients.

 In June 2023, the National Cancer Center Japan published the "2023 Fact Sheet on the Prevention of Cervical Cancer and Other HPV-Related Cancers."
-The report highlighted that Japan's cervical cancer mortality rate remains higher than in other developed countries, and emphasized the effectiveness and safety of HPV vaccination and screening.
+The report highlighted that Japan's cervical cancer mortality rate remains higher than in other developed countries, having risen since the 1980s while other high-income countries sharply reduced their rates through screening, and emphasized the effectiveness and safety of HPV vaccination and screening.
 The Center recommended both measures as essential components of prevention.
-During the press conference, officials acknowledged the inadequacy of past countermeasures and expressed regret for the lack of public communication during the suspension of proactive vaccine recommendations.

-Proactive recommendation resumed in April 2022.
-That year, 540,681 individuals received their first dose.

-In fiscal year 2024, total first-dose recipients rose to 1,513,862, including 430,000 routine and 1,080,000 catch-up recipients.

-In August 2025, Japan approved the use of the 9-valent HPV vaccine for males.
-However, as of that date, the vaccine remains available only through voluntary immunization and has not yet been included in the national routine schedule.

-A 2025 peer-reviewed study published in Scientific Reports examined HPV vaccination behavior among Japanese medical professionals and their families during the suspension of proactive recommendations (2013–2022).
-The study reported that a senior obstetrician-gynecologist at Osaka University Hospital vaccinated his own daughter, citing confidence in the vaccine's safety and efficacy.
-The same study also tracked vaccination rates among eligible daughters aged 12–16 across five survey waves, showing a consistent upward trend despite the suspension period.
-In 2023, 63.6% (35 out of 55) of eligible daughters had received the vaccine, a statistically significant increase compared to earlier years (p = 0.017).
+At the press conference, Kota Katanoda (片野田耕太), head of the Center's Division of Data Science, described Japan's cervical cancer situation as miserable compared with other developed countries and said the Center itself had failed to provide the scientific information it should have during the suspension period, characterizing the fact sheet as an attempt to reset the discussion on an evidence-based footing.